A BBFC licence is the only way Digital Video Services can use BBFC age ratings

 Enhance your customer experience and protect your brand

-When you provide BBFC age ratings and BBFCinsight on your service this allows your customers to make safe and informed purchasing and viewing choices.
-This is particularly useful for any parents or guardians.
+- Providing BBFC age ratings and ratings info on your service allows your customers to make safe and informed purchasing and viewing choices.
+This is particularly useful for parents or guardians

 Customer complaint handling